Confessions of a Heartworker

 A calling doesn’t come with a three-step formula.
 I am not saying that there aren’t a huge amount of 3 steps that will be helpful on the way to our business success, but don’t expect them to be the be all and end all.
 Instead, see them as stepping stones whilst you work on your own formula, your own rules.
 You are called to go inward, to listen to your heart and through it you can start allowing yourself to make new rules so you can serve from a place of congruence.
 And sometimes that may also mean that you are better off sharing your gifts in an existing organisation or through other means rather than a coaching business.
 When you continue to focus on your why, you can never truly fail.

 Whatever you do and however you decide to do it, leave yourself space to evolve.
 We are so conditioned to feeling the pressures of time in our lives but our soul doesn’t understand time in the same linear way that we experience it here on earth.
 It is not concerned with ‘getting’ anywhere.
-All it is concerned with is whether you follow your truth and show up as best you can in any given moment.
+All it is concerned with is whether you follow your truth and whether you are showing up as best you can in any given moment.
+And when you think you have given it enough space, give it some more.

 So space is the word.
 Space to learn.
 Space to plummet.
 Space to explore, expand and evolve.
 Keep the courage, surround yourself with those who understand you and your choices and when you believe enough, trust enough and continue to listen to your inner wisdom, sooner or later the path will find you.

 I am Ann Skinner, otherwise known as The Heartworker.
-I am a personal leadership coach, a teacher, writer, doodler as well as the bestselling author of The Art of Contribution.
+I am a personal leadership coach, a writer and doodle artist as well as the bestselling author of The Art of Contribution.
 All my work aims to inspire us to reconnect to our very essence so we can reclaim all of who we are – intuitive, creative and heartfelt beings.